Beanie127/5eTypora/Augustus Trimble.md

 **Components:** V, S
 **Duration:** Instantaneous

-Two beams of crackling energy streak toward a creature or creatures of your choice within range.
+Three beams of crackling energy streak toward a creature or creatures of your choice within range.
 Make a ranged spell attack for each beam against the target.
 On a hit, the target takes 1d10 force damage.

-##### Enlarge/Reduce
+### Enlarge/Reduce

 #### 1st-level Transmutation